rwhogg/what-the-hex/README.md

 * Left Click: Rotate hexagon under mouse cursor counterclockwise
 * Right Click: Rotate hexagon under mouse cursor clockwise

+Keyboard (Supported on desktop only, might work on web):

+* Arrow Keys: Change currently selected hexagon
+* Space Bar: Rotate currently selected hexagon clockwise

+Note that the selection dot will only appear if a controller is connected.
+I intend to fix this.

 Touch (Supported on Android only, _might_ work on desktop platforms with a touch screen):

 * Tap on any hexagon: Select